WISDOM EXCHANGE PROJECT

-The Wisdom Exchange Project is an intergenerational social connection and knowledge exchange program for community-dwelling older adults, graduate trainees, and post-doctoral fellows currently residing in Ontario and Quebec.
+The Wisdom Exchange Project is an intergenerational social connection and knowledge exchange program for community-dwelling older adults, graduate trainees, and post-doctoral fellows currently residing in Ontario, Quebec and East Coast Provinces.

 HOW IT WORKS

 Intergenerational partners are screened to see if they are a good fit for our program and matched based on preferred language of communication, common interests, and other criteria.
 We make the initial introduction between partners, and then let them connect however works best for them.

 This program provides friendly social connections between younger and older adults.
 This program does not provide mental health support or counselling services.

 This program is not a research project or affiliated with an academic institution.

 If you want to learn more about the program, get in contact with us at email@example.com.